top of page

 Baseline score is, however, subject to change.
 If a user suffers from a chronic condition affecting cognition (such as stroke, depression, or chronic use of alcohol or drugs), or from an injury affecting balance (such as concussion, or injury to foot, ankle, knee, hip, or back) baseline score will reflect those setbacks and will adjust to a “new normal.”
 Users suffering such chronic conditions or injuries can use incremental changes to their baseline to assess their cognitive or physical improvement, decline, or stability.

 Assuming no chronic condition or physical injury, however, a baseline score is difficult to improve.
 Your best score represents your cognitive and physical limits.
 A sudden and significant improvement in current score versus baseline likely indicates cheating.
 But cognitive and physical limits can, over time, be overcome.
 Athletes do it all the time.
-Diligent commitment to exercises that improve hand-eye coordination or balance - skills tested by Druid - can lead to incremental improvement in Druid score.
-Thus, Druid is being used by serious athletes seeking to monitor their performance and improvement.
-Because such improvements are subject to the law of diminishing returns, a measuring device sensitive even to small degrees of change, as is Druid, can be particularly useful to individuals, like athletes, wishing to push their limits.
+Diligent commitment to exercises that improve hand-eye coordination or balance - skills tested by DRUID - can lead to incremental improvement in DRUID scores.
+Thus, DRUID is being used by serious athletes seeking to monitor their performance and improvement.
+Because such improvements are subject to the law of diminishing returns, a measuring device sensitive even to small degrees of change, as is DRUID, can be particularly useful to individuals, like athletes, wishing to push their limits.

 Is cheating possible?